Ganvai/SQFKateSyntaxHighlight/README.md

 For more details, see ["The Highlight Definition XML Format" (Working with Syntax Highlighting, KDE Documentation)](https://docs.kde.org/?application=katepart&branch=trunk5&path=highlight.html#katehighlight-xml-format).

 Report any issues you find.
-I am new to this and never done this before.
+I am new to this and never did this before.